Albert Mathiez: Career

 Mathiez saw the French Revolution as the critical first stage in a proletarian advance that would gather strength in the revolutions of 1848, the Paris Commune of 1871 and the Russian revolts of 1905 and reached its highest point during the 1917 Bolshevik Revolution in Russia which created a dictatorship in the name of the proletariat.

 Mathiez rejected the common view of Robespierre as demagogic, dictatorial and fanatical.
 Mathiez argued he was an eloquent spokesman for the poor and oppressed, an enemy of royalist intrigues, a vigilant adversary of dishonest and corrupt politicians, a guardian of the French Republic, an intrepid leader of the French Revolutionary government and a prophet of a socially responsible state.

 Mathiez held the highly prestigious Sorbonne chair in French Revolutionary Studies and was the founder of the Societe des Etudes Robespierristes which led to the creation in 1908 of the highly regarded journal Annales révolutionnaries that became Annales historiques de la Révolution française in 1924.

-Mathiez was active in the French Communist Party from 1920 to 1922.
+Mathiez was active in the French Communist Party from 1920 but resigned in 1922.
+He joined the Socialist Communist Union but left it shortly after, becoming closer to the SFIO and supporting the Cartel des Gauches.
 By 1930, he was attacked by Stalinist historians, who condemned Mathiez and his Jacobinism as adversaries of the proletarian revolution.
 He was a vigorous polemicist.
-In his own defense after 1930, he mounted a sharp critique of Stalinism.
+In his own defense after 1930, he mounted a sharp critique of his detractors.

+On February 26, 1932, he suffered a cerebral hemorrhage in the presence of his students, in the Michelet amphitheater of the Sorbonne; quickly hospitalized, he died in the evening without having regained consciousness.

+A commemorative plaque in his likeness is still to this day in the amphitheater of the Sorbonne.